Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: The game is an open-source port and is already included and ready to go.
 Just start SDLPoP from Ports in the emulationstation menu.

 ### Sonic 1
-Instructions: You much have a copy of the Sonic The Hedgehog Classic Android APK then do the following:
+Instructions: You must have a copy of the Sonic The Hedgehog Classic Android APK then do the following:
 1. Using 7Zip, open the apk and extract /assets/Data.rsdk.xmf.
 2. Rename the Data.rsdk.xmf to Data.rsdk.
 Case is important!
 3. Copy the Data.rsdk file to the ports/sonic1 folder.